B1-Initiative-Foundation/ubuntu/content/Sankofapedia/Lyonel Valbrun.md

 - Director General for the Haitian Government's [[Ministry of Agriculture]]

 Lyonel Valbrun is known for his role as the Director General for the Haitian Government's Ministry of Agriculture.
-He has been involved in speaking to Haitian farmers alongside USAID Senior Agronomist James Woolley[

-1

-](https://www.flickr.com/photos/usaid_images/5095267322).
-Valbrun has also been indicted and invited to appear before the examining magistrate, Judge Walter W. Voltaire, in the investigation into the assassination of President Jovenel Moïse[
+He has been involved in speaking to Haitian farmers alongside USAID Senior Agronomist James Woolley.
+Valbrun has also been indicted and invited to appear before the examining magistrate, Judge Walter W. Voltaire, in the investigation into the assassination of President Jovenel Moïse.

-2

-](https://lenouvelliste.com/en/article/245378/lyonel-valbrun-indicted-to-appear-before-examining-magistrate-in-jovenel-moise-assassination-case).
 He reportedly told authorities that he received "strong pressure" from Martine Moïse to put the president's office at the disposal of then Supreme Court Judge Windelle Coq Thélot